elsa-workflows/elsa-documentation/v3/src/pages/docs/installation/aspnet-apps.md

 });
 ```

-That will effectively register our workflow definition with the runtime.
+That will effectively register our workflow definition with the workflow runtime.

-To try it out, start the application, open a browser, and navigate to `https://localhost:7242/workflows/hello-world`.
+To try it out, restart the application and navigate to `https://localhost:7242/workflows/hello-world`.

 The response should look like this: